jasmit35/PgPods/docs/PgPods System Guide.md

 ##  Deployment in test

-Complete the normal git and auto_update steps from Fire-Starter.
+Complete the normal auto_update steps from Fire-Starter.

 Create the file pgpods/.secrets-db-data that holds the Postgres account's password.
 This file does not get saved to Git Hub (on purpose) and must be recreated each time.